Aakarshashetty/practice/README.md

 # practice
- Practice code of class two
+ Hi am aakarsha Here I will practice the code hich I have learnt in lesson Two of neoG camp.